 - Have a system in place to collect recyclable cardboard before it becomes trash

 - Break boxes down flat to conserve space in recycling containers

 - Be sure to remove all strapping, polystyrene, plastic, and other contaminants before recycling and if you generate large quantities consider baling your cardboard

 - Secure a clean, dry place to collect cardboard because wet cardboard is often rejected at a recycling facility

-Commercial establishments generate a large portion of the estimated 24.1 million tons of corrugated cardboard discarded each year.
-The good news is 91 percent of those boxes were recycled in 2011, according to EPAs Municipal Solid Waste in the United States: 2011 Facts and Figures.
+A large portion of the estimated 30.1 million tons of corrugated cardboard generated each year comes from commercial establishments.
+The good news is 89 percent of those boxes were recycled in 2013, according to EPAs Advancing Sustainable Materials Management: Facts and Figures 2013.
 Corrugated cardboard is one of the easiest materials to reduce at the source, reuse, and recycle.
 Corrugated recycling systems are relatively easy to establish: cardboard is easily identifiable, is often generated in large quantities, and has a ready market.
 Reducing corrugated cardboard waste is often the first step a company takes to reduce its waste.

 Because corrugated cardboard is so bulky, recycling it can save significant waste disposal costs.
 Use the following resources to help you set up a cardboard recycling program: